New paper: Perspectives on sugar consumption expressed on social media by French-speaking and Danish-speaking parents

 https://doi.org/10.1016/j.socscimed.2020.113636

-Implications of the research for health professionals will explained in a future Infographic
+Implications of the research for health professionals are explained in this Infographic